CraftAcademyLabs/ca_course/react-cart-final.md

   });

   it("user gests a confirmation messsage when adding a a producut to order", () => {
-    cy.visit("http://localhost:3001"); // Make sure to point it to port 3001 as we are using 3000 for our API cy.get("#product-1").within(() => {
+    cy.visit("/");
+    cy.get("#product-1").within(() => {
       cy.get("button")
         .contains("Add to order")
         .click();
     });
-    cy.wait(3000)
+    cy.contains('A product has been added to your order') });
 });
-});
 ```
-So what are we excpecting to see in the implementation.
+So what are we expecting to see in the implementation.
 Well we need to make sure that we can add a product to an order.
 This means that we need to have a list of products since before.
 After that we need to make sure that there is a button to make this happen.
 And it will all end with us getting a confirmation message that we have added a product to our order.
 Simple huh?

 When you run your test now it should all fail and in order to make it work we have to add the actual implementaion code.